Schollmayer/crane-resistor-calculator/README.md

-# crane-resistor-calculator
+# Crane Braking Transistor and Resistor Calculator
-Calculator for crane braking resistor and transistor selection
+This tool helps select the braking transistor and resistor when using Yaskawa drives on hoist applications.